pudly/schmopera-hugo/content/articles/rinaldo.md

 Rinaldo (Nicholas Garza) was primarily a study in character.
 Garza, like all the singers, was compelled to sustain our interest by making the repetitive text of the arias mean something different every time, which led to a highly spontaneous feeling throughout the whole production which I greatly enjoyed.
 As the production focused on Rinaldo’s tendencies to ruminate, Garza let the arias to speak for themselves without extraneous action.
 In “Cara sposa,” Garza exhibited, while reflecting on his powerlessness, subtle echoes of the silky tone found in such artists as Philippe Jarrousky.
 On the other hand, this emphasis made “Or la tromba” represent the complete about-face in Rinaldo’s self-image that it is, with Garza not only singing all the notorious coloratura with energy to spare, but visibly showing a return to normalcy in some ways likewise.

+> She clearly enjoys the chase, as she ably demonstrated in “Vo far guerra,” with dazzling harpsichord solos by Brad Bennight.

 As Almirena, Jendi Tarde was impressive as she is routinely with lyric soprano roles, particularly in one that is so prone to being trivialized as this one is.
 “Lascia ch’io pianga” was especially stark and poignant, and not resigned to being serene just because the music is so lush.
 Rather, it had a tinge of lamentation for all who struggle under tyranny’s yoke.
 On the other hand, “Bel piacere” showed her not merely being content with her Rinaldo, but delighting in her power of choice over whether to remain with him or go back to her father, who looked approvingly on the whole scene.

 Goffredo (Janna Critz) and Eustazio (Kayla Nanto) were shown to be politicians who have perfected the art of diplomacy.
 Their interactions struck me as very “good cop/bad cop.”
 Goffredo always had a very stern expression, partly the product of an ingenious use of makeup which kept the Crusader leader’s face extremely fixed; this served well for expressions of pride in having such a brave son-in-law as Rinaldo, but also for inscrutable expressions of shrewdness.
 This made me very interested to see what Critz would to give her arias expressively to combat this uncompromising front, and she did not disappoint.
 Her treatment of the arias was very ornate and ably showcased her high mezzo tessitura.
 Eustazio would invariably be around to soften his brother’s rather moralistic tone, and Nanto’s intimate lower register was very welcome indeed for this purpose to accompany her requisite nods.